Ricosworks1/mattrix/README.md

 2. Bot asks for contact template
 3. User fills template (Name, Company, Email, etc.)
 4. PostgreSQL stores contact data
-5. GolemDB creates verification hash
+5. We hash the contact detailes and store the hash on GolemDB
 6. User gets confirmation

 ### Taking a Selfie